 If well-trained professional pilots can’t take control over an aircraft after the automation fails, why do we think regular drivers will be able to do the same with their cars?
 Here the whole concept of Level 3 autonomous driving is falling apart, and Level 4 starts to crack.

-Imagine your 60-year-old aunt behind the steering wheel of a Level 3 car moving on a highway and staring at the message on a dashboard: “Sensors can’t detect road markings ahead.
-Take over control at 10… 9… 8…“ Can you make drivers pass a formal training and an exam before they are allowed to activate the Level 3 autopilot?
+Imagine yourself behind the steering wheel of a Level 3 car moving on a highway and staring at the message on a dashboard: “Sensors can’t detect road markings ahead.
+Take over control at 10… 9… 8…“ Unexpected!
+Can you make drivers pass a formal training and an exam before they are allowed to activate the Level 3 autopilot?
 Yes.
 Can you make sure they remember what to do in a year, especially if they have never got into such a situation before?
 Forget about that.
 Waymo might be just right building Level 5 vehicle and skipping Levels 3 and 4: human drivers may cause more problems than they solve, especially at scale.
 But even with level 5 humans are in the car and all around it.
 Which leads us to the following.

 Simulation should take into account imperfect human in the loop.